In 1997 one of our local friends approached

 we took part with lively harinams/chanting parties and even the

-oxen lead the way a couple of times).
-On both days of the Stomp
+oxen led the way a couple of times).
+On both days of the Stomp weekend,

-weekend, vendors sell their hand-crafted items, listen to live blue
+vendors sell their hand-crafted items, listen to live blue grass

-grass music and eat funnel cakes and numerous unmentionables.
-And
+music and eat funnel cakes and numerous unmentionables.
+And they

-they have a children’s area.
-Because many of the locals had
+have a children’s area.
+Because many of the locals had already

-already become accustomed to some of our cooking, we were specifically
+become accustomed to some of our cooking, we were specifically asked

-asked to set up a food booth.
-My husband, Sivananda prabhu, and
+to set up a food booth.
+My husband, Sivananda prabhu, and I purchased

-I purchased everything to jump start the program and from the profits
+everything to jump start the program and from the profits each year

-each year we would purchase more things that were needed.
-Now everything
+we would purchase more things that were needed.
+Now everything goes

 After careful thought, we decided upon pakoras (batter-fried vegies)